DaveToth77/Horiseon-Refactor/README.md

 ## Description

-Refactored code to improve accessibility, update HTML and CSS to improve readability for future updates.
+Refactored code to improve accessibility, updated HTML and CSS to improve readability for future updates.

 ## Built With

-HTML
+- HTML
-CSS
+- CSS

 ## Links